Edited by Sean Geer

 A handscroll painting is horizontal, and can be as long or short as the artist chooses.
 It is stored rolled up, and comes out only when the viewer decides to engage in an intimate and inevitably intense exchange with it.
 It is usually a highly personal experience, although spectators can participate too, if less immersively and efficiently.
 Unless unusually short, it was never intended to be viewed as a single image.
 Instead, it is a journey; into the art, into the mind of the artist, into the culture from which it comes, into the self, and, ultimately, as a highly efficient meditational aid, into the transcendent self beyond ego.

 I'll be giving a more detailed account of handscrolls in a forthcoming essay.
 For now, suffice to say that they quickly and effectively break down the distinction between artist and audience; as noted in the introduction to these essays, a key aspect of elevating art to its highest potential.
 The viewer controls both the speed and direction of viewing, able to scroll back and forth at will; and thus constantly adjusting the composition by editing the section in view, allowing an enormous range of possible sub-compositions.
 The format ensures that the audience cannot fail to become engrossed in the process as a full partner, rather than as a passive observer.
-They are probably my favourite format and are, in my view, a magnificent example of truly mature art.

 As a final aspect of the precocious maturity of Chinese art, it is worth thinking about what happens to an aesthetic culture once it has become fully mature.
 Is there anywhere left to go?
 The answer to this question is easier to understand in the light of the full theoretical re-jig, but the crucial part is the acceptance of art as primarily a means of evolving consciousness.
 That puts the focus squarely on profundity of communication between artist and audience.
 By de-emphasizing the art object and focusing on the process as an ongoing and vital exchange, surface innovation becomes secondary.
 The development of new materials and technologies will always allow the potential for surface innovation, but that does not mean that it is the goal of art.
 In a fully mature aesthetic culture, innovation resides in conveying and enhancing wisdom; and, therefore, in individual creativity and depth of understanding as expressed through the chosen art form.